CaylumH/class-scheduler-application/README.md

 # Class Scheduler Application – CS4076 Event-Driven Programming Project

-This project is a **TCP protocol-based client-server service** for scheduling classes.
+This pair project is a **TCP protocol-based client-server service** for scheduling classes.
 It consists of two applications:

 - **Client Application**: A GUI-based app used to send class scheduling requests to the server.
 - **Server Application**: A console-based app that stores schedules, handles requests, and responds to the client.